 - Investments in limited offerings are not allocated in a fair manner;

-- Employees received an allocation in an alternative security that should have been offered to a qualified client;
+- Employees received an allocation in alternative security that should have been offered to a qualified client;

 - Incorrect mutual fund share class is being purchased for clients;